binic0des/binic0des/README.md

 - 👋 Hi, I’m @binic0des
 - 👀 I’m interested in Taylor Swift, NewJeans, The Office and Modern Family.
-- 🌱 I’m currently learning ... idk, I'm noob.
+- 🌱 I’m currently learning ... to code.
 - 💞️ I’m looking to collaborate on projects that could be helpful to people:)
-- 📫 How to reach me ... don't
+- 📫 How to reach me ...

 <!---
 binic0des/binic0des is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.